m-faizuddin/Senior-Design-Insider-Threat-Detection/README.md

 [Download the Feature Extraction Script](https://github.com/lcd-dal/feature-extraction-for-CERT-insider-threat-test-datasets)

 The script outputs a structured `features.csv` file that is used as input to the offline XGBoost modeling pipeline.
+It is located in the data/ folder.

 ### Preprocessing
 Notebook 01_preprocessing outlines the process we used to clean and split the extracted data.